pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/definition.md

 The rule of fundamentality is implicit in every other rule, i.e. the violation of any other rule automatically violates this one.
 Hence, to pinpoint the flaws in a definition, first check with every other rule.

 ## Rule 4: Circularity rule
-The definition must not–directly or indirectly–define the subject by the subject itself.
+The definition must not – directly or indirectly – define the subject by the subject itself.
 In other words, the definition must not contain any content that, to understand, presupposes the definition you are supposed to be providing.

 ### Ways to commit circularity